Skip to main content

 You may be eligible for support!

-• Considered low-income
+• You are considered low-income

-• Receiving unemployment benefits
+• You receive unemployment benefits

-• A displaced Homemaker (loss of primary income due to becoming widowed, separated, divorced, or lost income due to loss of a spouse's job or incarceration of a spouse) within the past 48 months
+• You are a displaced homemaker (lost primary income within within the past 48 months due to becoming widowed, separated, divorced, loss of a spouse's job, or a spouse's incarceration)

 Workforce Education Services (WES) Application